Social Work

 In this module, you will consider the important rights and relationships in social work practice across the needs of children, families and communities.
 You will explore themes covering law, policy and social work theory, examining the role of the state when these needs are not met.
 Central to this module will be the focus on child protection and family support, which you’ll explore across young people in alternative situations, for example, those under kinship or in foster care.
 You will be encouraged to use your critical analysis and reflective skills in this module.

-By the end of this module your employability and professional development shall be well supported.
+By the end of this module your employability and professional development will be well supported.

 • Sustainable Development in Social Work